-Whether your Christmas lights cover the full colour spectrum, or you simply prefer some subtle white lighting, carrying a theme through the inside and outside of your home can create a really striking effect.
+Whether your Christmas lights cover the full-colour spectrum, or you prefer some subtle white lighting, carrying a theme through the inside and outside of your home can create a striking effect.
 Matching the colour of your Christmas tree lights to those in your window or garden is a simple way of making your home stand out from the crowd.

 Incorporate modern winter decorations for a stylish twist

 Christmas decorations no longer just consist of fairy lights, streamers and baubles.
 The Christmas season has increasingly become the focus of modern interior design trends, and there are easy ways to incorporate this into your own Christmas decorations.
-Wintry LED lamps like this elegant illuminated stag head or these wax LED candles can add some style to a room throughout winter, but will also fit right in with your Christmas decorations.
+Wintry LED lamps like icicle effect string lights or these bottle cork lights can add some style to a room throughout winter, but will also fit right in with your Christmas decorations.

 Christmas is a great opportunity to take full advantage of your outdoor space.
 By illuminating the furthest points of your garden at night, it will seem bigger than if you just place lights directly outside your door.

-It might not be feasible to string fairy lights around the entire perimeter of your garden (if you can, go for it!), so pick some points that you would like to light.
+It might not be feasible to string fairy lights around the entire perimeter of your garden (if you can go for it!), so pick some points that you would like to light.
 Focusing your lighting on your favourite garden features is an easy way to decide on the layout.
-Similarly, if you know there are certain areas that will be used much more, concentrate your Christmas lights on those spots.
-Don’t forget about those distant corners, though; even one LED spike light can make a different to the darkest areas and bring the whole space together.
+Similarly, if you know certain areas will be used much more, concentrate your Christmas lights on those spots.

 Dress your other trees, not just your Christmas tree

 If you have trees in your garden, make sure to take advantage by dressing them in their own Christmas lights.
 Safety first, though: make sure you have adequate ladders to reach high enough.
 If the branches aren’t easily reached, even wrapping some fairy lights around the trunk of a tree can create a beautiful Christmassy feel.
-Take the time to evenly space light strings for a more professional look, and make sure that your lights are IP rated, otherwise they could be damaged if left outside in adverse weather conditions (for more information about IP ratings, see here).
+Take the time to evenly space light strings for a more put-together look, and make sure that your lights are IP rated, otherwise they could be damaged if left outside in adverse weather conditions (for more information about IP ratings, see our guide to IP ratings).